Skip to content

 The script will detect your platform and build the CLI and libraries.
 3. The CLI binary will be created in the appropriate directory for your platform.
 4. The Python extension will also be built and installed if Python is available.

-For more details, see the CLI Quickstart and Build System Guide.
+For more details, see the CLI Quickstart.

 Tip: The build system only builds for the current platform.
 For multi-platform builds, run the script on each target platform.